public_html Folder Missing in cPanel: Causes, Fixes, and Recovery Steps

 Sometimes the issue isn’t a folder at all; it’s a domain-to-virtual-host mismatch on the server. cPanel’s own guidance on the classic default page says that traffic for the domain is redirected to the cgi-sys/defaultwebpage.cgi page when the domain resolves to a different IP than the one in the domain’s VirtualHost setting or when no VirtualHost is configured.
 Put plainly, your files can be perfect and still never be served.

 In those scenarios, we stop treating it as an end-user fix.
-Host support may need to rebuild web server configs, repair the account’s domain mapping, or correct an internal record that ties the domain to the wrong vhost.
-Occasionally, the fastest path is a controlled account reset followed by a clean restore, especially when the account has been migrated between servers and internal mappings went stale.
-Our bias is to preserve evidence first—take a snapshot of directories and logs—then escalate with concrete artifacts instead of vague “it doesn’t work” descriptions.
+Host support may need to rebuild web server configs, repair domain mapping, or correct an internal vhost record.
+Sometimes the fastest path is a controlled account reset followed by a clean restore.
+Especially after server migrations, stale internal mappings can be the real cause.
+Our bias is to preserve evidence first, then escalate with snapshots, logs, and concrete artifacts.
+That beats vague reports like it does not work.

 Restore public_html from cPanel File Manager Trash